 However, there are other ways to make sure everyone has plenty of privacy while they’re doing a number two at work.
 And no, I’m not talking about pulling the fire alarm to evacuate the building before they poop.
 Instead, you could look into fixing the structural issues that make it so easy to hear what people are doing in the restroom.

 If you’re just an employee, you may feel as though you have no pull with the management.
 However, if enough people notice the awful conditions of the restrooms, you may be able to convince the company to pay for some improvements.
-So let’s talk about what needs to happen before the bathroom at work becomes a shy pooper’s haven.
+So let’s talk about what could be done.

 Install Full-Length Stall Doors